Stamford Raffles: First year of Singapore

-While in Singapore, Raffles established schools and churches in the native languages.
+While in Singapore, Raffles established schools and churches in the local languages.
 He allowed missionaries and local businesses to flourish.
 Certain colonial aspects remained: a European town was quickly built to segregate the population, separated by a river; carriage roads were built, and cantonments constructed for the soldiers.
 Otherwise, no other duties were imposed.

 Confident that Farquhar would follow his instructions well, Raffles sailed for Bencoolen once again on 28 June.

 Bencoolen, once again

-Raffles was still the Lieutenant-Governor of Bencoolen when he returned.
+Raffles was still the lieutenant-governor of Bencoolen when he returned.
 Raffles started more reforms that were, by now, almost trademarks of his rule over the colonies.
 Forced labour was abolished when he first arrived, and he declared Bencoolen a free port as well.
 The currency was regulated and, as he had an excess of out-of-work civil servants, they formed committees to advise him on the daily running of the colony.
 However, Bencoolen was not as self-sufficient as Singapore.
 The area was poor and disease-ridden: the first reports from the committees reflected very poorly upon the condition of the colony.
 Unlike the salutary neglect Raffles granted upon Singapore, he delayed European-inspired reforms, emphasising only the cultivation of whatever land was available.

-Native authorities were given power in their respective districts, and were answerable only to the Lieutenant-Governor.
+Native authorities were given power in their respective districts, and were answerable only to the lieutenant-governor.
 The slave-debtor system was brought in, instead of the old slavery system that Raffles had abolished in Java, Borneo, and initially in Bencoolen.
 Slave-debtors were registered, and educational reforms started to focus on children, instead of the entire population.
 Raffles looked into a long-term plan for the slow reform of Bencoolen.

 Unlike many other European adventurers, Raffles did not impose upon the colonised the alien language or culture of the coloniser.
 In addition to preserving the artifacts, fauna, and flora of his colonies, he also allowed religious freedom, which was especially important as the Malay states were largely Muslim.
 Christian schools were started by missionaries in all of his colonies.